openshift/enhancements/enhancements/agent-installer/automated-workflow-for-agent-based-installer.md

     way, except that the nodes will use the ISOs they booted from to install RHCOS instead of fetching a new image from the assisted service.
-22. The `openshift-install agent wait-for-install-complete` process sees the OpenShift API become available and starts using it to watch the cluster complete deployment, combining the information provided by `ClusterVersion` and `ClusterOperator` resources with the assisted
+22. The `openshift-install agent wait-for install-complete` process sees the OpenShift API become available and starts using it to watch the cluster complete deployment, combining the information provided by `ClusterVersion` and `ClusterOperator` resources with the assisted